ESL Activities

 This is a quick review activity for the end of class or at the beginning of the next one after teaching about compound words.
 The way it works is that you make up sentences but mix up the order of them.
 Students have to work, either in pairs or individually to make correct sentences.

-Do you want to give it a try?
+Do you want to give this no prep game a try?
 You can see what it’s all about right here: ESL Mixed Up Sentences.

 #15: Compound Noun Vocab Auction